FALL or SPRING

 Each semester is 14 weeks

-We work in 10-12 week Group Project and Personal Project Cycles
+We work in 10-12 week Group Project and Individual Project Cycles

 We draw upon 12 pre-established project cycles, based on the passions and goals of our participants